How we got started and where we are now

 After graduating with a degree in Geography from Dartmouth College, I thought I wanted to be a Geography professor, so headed to graduate school in Boulder, Colorado.
 I still baked bread occasionally, but spent most of my spare time learning to telemark ski.
 I spent four summers canoeing down the Noatak River in the Brooks Range of Alaska, completing my dissertation, using tree rings and soil science to reconstruct climate patterns and explain treeline distribution along permafrost gradients.

 Meanwhile, I realized that academia was not the right niche for me.
 During this time, I met Dan (his story, below), and fell madly in love.
 Luckily I convinced Dan to move back to Anchorage and marry me!
 Then I managed to persuade the folks at the Alaska Department of Natural Resources that a Ph.D. in Geography was just exactly the background they needed for a new natural resources planner.
-I worked happily for DNR for several years, but toward the end of nine years, the focus of my work changed drastically, and I was pretty miserable.
-So I started baking again in earnest, and since I’d discovered I was hypoglycemic, I wanted the bread to be 100% whole grain.
+I worked happily for DNR for several years, but toward the end of nine years, the focus of my work changed drastically, and I wasn’t happy.
+So I started baking again in earnest, focusing on whole grains.

 Starting a batch of bread with a sponge that was rising while I was at work, then baking it into delicious nourishment, gave me a feeling of accomplishment and fulfillment that I really needed!
 And this bread was really challenging—getting high-rising loaves from 100% whole grain flour is a tough problem; one that took a lot of focus, attention to detail, and careful record-keeping.
 Then I started trying to make 100% whole wheat sourdough bread, using sourdough starter from a friendly baker and chef at the Majestic Valley Lodge.
 (I’d long since lost my sourdough pancake starter from my mom.)